 The solution is to be both reasonable and consistent about how you calculate the price of BTC.

 Given the lack of detailed guidance from government agencies, there is no ‘correct’ way to FMV for cryptocurrency assets.
 There are however some incorrect ways.
-Use of major indexers and/or local exchanges can be utilized in your calculations.
+The use of major indexers and/or local exchanges can be utilized in your calculations.
 Be fair and reasonable with regards to how you calculate prices, be consistent, and be prepared to defend your approach as fair if challenged.

 Note: Nothing in this article is to be construed as legal, financial, or tax advice.